DEVELOPMENT TOOLS

 When upgrading between Shopware versions, you often need to update deprecated APIs, adjust template syntax, and modernize code patterns.
 Doing this manually across hundreds or thousands of files is error-prone and time-consuming.

-Automated refactoring with shopware-cli
+Automated code fixes with shopware-cli

 • Rector for PHP code transformations (updating deprecated methods, type hints, etc.)